aperturerobotics/bifrost/README.md

 [testbed]: ./testbed
 [in-proc transport]: ./transport/inproc

+The [http] packages provide a http server and a mechanism for attaching http handlers to the controller bus and using them to serve requests.
+There is also an implementation of attaching and looking up http clients on the bus.

+[http]: ./http

 [EntityGraph] exposes the internal state representation of Bifrost to visualizers and instrumentation via a graph-based inter-connected entity model.